16 essential safety tips for truck drivers to know

 Being a successful and safe truck driver doesn’t end when you get your CDL.
 Having a “safety first and always” mindset 24/7 is vital no matter where you’re at in your driving career.

 To refresh your knowledge when it comes to truck driver safety, we created a list of 16 essential tips for truck drivers.
 No matter how much driving experience you have, the following tips can be great reminders.

-Pre-trip: 5 safety tips before you hit the road
+Pre-trip: 5 truck driver safety tips to follow before you hit the road

 1. Take care of yourself.

-The most important asset in the truck is you, so do all you can to become a healthy truck driver by eating, exercising and sleeping well.
+The most important asset in the truck is you, so be a healthy truck driver by following these tips: